Access to Palliative Care and Treatment of Children Bill [HL]

 Overview

-This bill aims to improve access to palliative care for adults and children in England and Wales.
-It mandates that the NHS ensures access to specialist and generalist palliative care services, and establishes a process for resolving disagreements between parents and doctors regarding the treatment of children with life-limiting illnesses.
+This bill aims to improve access to palliative care services in England and Wales, particularly for children with life-limiting illnesses.
+It mandates that NHS commissioners ensure adequate palliative care provision and establishes procedures to manage disagreements between parents and doctors regarding a child's treatment.

 Description